shahroq/theme_pixel_docs/pages/instructions.md

 ### 27.1 Assigning a different logo for a page
 Copy the page-specific logo in `\application\config\pixel_theme\` folder and rename to `<your-main-logo-name>-<cID>`.
 Multiple logos including dark, retina etc can be assigned for a page.
 (`cID` is your page ID)

+### 27.2 Optimizing your logo size for the theme header
+The theme contains two files (`\themes\pixel\images\logo.psd` & `\themes\pixel\images\logo@2x.psd`), which helps you place your logo inside the container.
+By resizing the logo to be contained inside the `Guide` lines, you can generate images that fit better inside the header.
+Also, the width needs to be adjusted, as very long logos might overlap the menu and search icon.

 ### 28. Using customized auth pages (Login, Register, Forgot Password)